+I understand you.
 I'm an autistic queer.
 Though I was a near life-long theology geek and have been part of many faith communities, I never would fit in.
 I saw them tolerating me but I knew their idea of spirituality felt utterly foreign to me also.

 Along the road, I have met several autistic people of various faiths.
 Most of them were extremely knowledgeable, had quite eclectic beliefs and interpretations of their faiths, and they all relayed to me how they felt excluded from and misunderstood by their faith communities.
 Some of them resorted to building their own DIY religion.